-Disruptive mood dysregulation disorder has its onset in children under the age of 10, and consists of chronic, severe, persistent irritability.
-The extreme irritability manifests both in a pervasive irritable or angry mood and in frequent, developmentally inappropriate temper outbursts displayed verbally in rages and/or behaviorally in physical aggression toward people or property.
+The onset of disruptive mood dysregulation disorder in children is under the age of 10, and consists of chronic, severe, persistent irritability.
+The extreme irritability manifests both in a pervasive irritable or angry mood and in frequent, developmentally inappropriate temper outbursts displayed verbally in rages and or behaviorally in physical aggression toward people or property.
 The disorder impairs functioning in at least two of the three settings in which children typically spend their time—with parents, teachers, or peers—and it does so severely in at least one of those settings.
 A relatively newly defined condition, the diagnosis of disruptive mood dysregulation disorder is intended to accurately distinguish some children who were previously diagnosed with pediatric bipolar disorder, in which irritability tends to be episodic.
 Disruptive mood dysregulation disorder is more common than bipolar disorder before adolescence, and symptoms tend to decrease as an adolescent moves into adulthood.
 Longitudinal studies show that severe mood dysregulation in childhood correlates with later depression.

-As catalogued by the DSM-5, the signs and symptoms of disruptive mood dysregulation disorder include:
+As cataloged by the DSM-5, the signs and symptoms of disruptive mood dysregulation disorder include: